Robust and Accurate Superquadric Recovery: a Probabilistic Approach: Related work

-Another line of the multi-superquadrics recovery is based on deep learning \cite{paschalidou2019superquadrics, paschalidou2020learning}, where superquadric representations can be obtained from meshes or even a single RGB image.
-However, their models need to be trained on a dataset of a specific category of items, while our paper focuses on the recovery of \textit{unseen} real-world objects based on a case by case probabilistic reasoning.
+Another line of the multi-superquadrics recovery is based on deep learning \cite{paschalidou2019superquadrics, paschalidou2020learning}, where superquadrics can be obtained from meshes or even an RGB image.
+However, their approaches are data-driven with limitations in generalization, while we focus on the recovery of \textit{unseen} real-world objects based on a case by case probabilistic reasoning.